To help students and staff to succeed in their tasks in a secure manner, and to protect our CFISD community from cybercrime.

 The Program requires school systems to have implemented high standards for student data privacy protections around five core practice areas: Leadership, Business, Data Security, Professional Development and Classroom.
 School systems that meet the Program requirements will earn the TLE Seal, signifying their commitment to student data privacy to their community.

 TLE Seal recipients commit to high standards and continuous examination and advancement of their privacy practices.

-Cypress Fairbanks ISD's application process for the Trusted Learning Environment (TLE) Seal is currently underway.
+Cypress Fairbanks ISD's earned the Trusted Learning Environment (TLE) Seal January, 2019.

 Community members interested can learn more about TLE and the progress Cypress Fairbanks is making towards obtaining the TLE Seal.

 Cypress-Fairbanks ISD employees can learn more about requesting the use of approved software, applications, and web services.